Job Market Showing Signs of Continued Improvement, According to the Annual Surveys of Journalism & Mass Communication Graduates

 Lee Becker, Holly Simpson and Tudor Vlad at the AEJMC Annual Conference.

 Those earning bachelors degrees from journalism and mass communication programs around the country reported higher salaries than a year earlier, and the increase offset the impact of the relatively low inflation in the country.

 The improvements in the job market were not universal.
 Master's degree recipients reported difficulty finding work and the same average salary as a year earlier.

-University of Georgia researchers released these findings from the Annual Surveys of Journalism & Mass Communication Graduates at the annual conference of the Association for Education in Journalism and Mass Communication today (Aug.
-9).
-The meeting is being held at the Renaissance Washington Downtown Hotel.
+University of Georgia researchers released these findings from the Annual Surveys of Journalism & Mass Communication Graduates at the annual conference of the Association for Education in Journalism and Mass Communication on Aug.
+9. The meeting was held at the Renaissance Washington Downtown Hotel.